carbon-design-system/carbon-website-archive/src/content/contributing/governance/governance.md

 ### Technical steering committee

 Each project lead is expected to participate in the technical steering committee to foster collaboration among the core team and all project teams.
-This close communication on cross-cutting concerns greatly mitigates the risk of misalignment that can come from decentralized decisions.
+This close communication on cross-cutting concerns greatly mitigates the risk of misalignment that can come from decentralized efforts.

 ## Decision making